b-lukaszuk/BS_wJ_eng/contents/translation.md

 finish the protein synthesis once you encounter a stop codon (`UAA`, `UAG`, `UGA`).

-Since rewriting the wikipedia's table from the link above is mundane and boring, then I paste the genetic code below in Julia's dictionary format.
+Since rewriting the Wikipedia's table from the link above is mundane and boring, then I paste the genetic code below in Julia's dictionary format.

 ```jl